iMac7/Peanut-react/README.md

-Ready react components used with the Peanut Sdk
+React components to be used with the Peanut Sdk

 ## Run the project